oceanprotocol/ocean-node/docs/persistentStorage.md

 ## Usage

+Flow is:

+- create bucket (or use existing bucket)
+- list files
+- upload file if needed
+- GetFileObject to get object needed for c2d reference
+- start c2d job using fileObject for datasets

 ### P2P commands

 All persistent storage operations are implemented as protocol commands in the handler:

 - `persistentStorageCreateBucket`
 - `persistentStorageGetBuckets`
 - `persistentStorageListFiles`